hedongyan/RandomizedTrialDataset/Readme.md

 ###
 Imagine a perfect (complete compliance, no measurement error, no missing data, no observer effect) randomized trial and observational study for same population, the only difference is the treatment assignment.
 ###
 For example, for observational study, the treatment is assigned by individual's own environment and model which may introduce confouding bias.
-However, for randomized trial, treatment assignment is independent from any known and unknown variables.
+However, for randomized trial, treatment assignment is independent from any known and unknown variables in our study.

 ## Why data from randomized trial can provide more 'causal' information compared with observation data?
 ###